themi/magrav/hat-pack/02-gans-harvesting.md

 * repeat rinsing 2-3 times.

-* dry the GaNS
+* dry the GANS
-  - place GaNS into storage container
+  - place GANS into storage container
   - leave lid off  for 2/3 days (place under a heat lamp to make it fry faster)

 * Store it
-  - once GaNS is the consitency of running paste, replace lid and store for later use.
+  - once GANS is the consitency of running paste, replace lid and store for later use.

 #### Go again